An in to the Internship Process

 The Difference between Co-ops and Internships

 Students are encouraged to seek meaningful, relevant internships in which they can apply the theories taught in the classroom to real world applications.
-While Site Supervisors do share their knowledge and expertise with interns and co-ops, the students give a tremendous amount back to the organization in terms of projects completed, professional services rendered, enthusiasm, creativity, and new approaches to information problems.
+While Site Supervisors do share their knowledge and expertise with interns, the students give a tremendous amount back to the organization in terms of projects completed, professional services rendered, enthusiasm, creativity, and new approaches to information problems.

 Where the Internship fits into an Information Studies’ Program

-Students usually choose to register for internship opportunities when they have completed approximately one-half of their academic program at the School of Information Studies.
+Students usually select and register for internship opportunities once they have completed approximately one-half of their academic program at the School of Information Studies.
 This is to ensure that they have the skills to be successful in the work experience they select.
 However, students are encouraged to plan early, so that their work experience will best parallel their professional goals.
 It is never too early to contact the Academic Advisor or Faculty Supervisor to develop a goal and discuss possibilities.
-See page 6 for students’ Frequently Asked Questions about Internships!

 The School of Information Studies at Syracuse University does not discriminate against employers, students, or applicants on the basis of race, gender, handicap, age, veteran status, national origin, or political affiliation.